-Vittel's action, like New York City's payment to upstate farmers, has become a textbook example of a successful "PES" deal - short for Payments for Ecosystem Services - or, in this case, "payments for watershed services" (PWS).
+Vittel's action, has become a textbook example of a successful "PES" deal - short for Payments for Ecosystem Services - or, in this case, "payments for watershed services" (PWS).
 Such schemes, as frequent visitors to this site know, are based on the premise that ecosystems deliver valuable services that most of us take for granted - like filtering water in the above example - but whose value our economy doesn't normally take into account.